jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Run the tool and see if it works
 1. You can add multiple cruiseURL/paidPrice to track multiple cruises or rooms on a cruise
 1. If the code says the price is cheaper, do a mock booking to see if cabin is still available.
 You need to do this from a new search on the Royal Caribbean / Celebrity website.
 Do not just put the cruiseURL in your browser.
 1. If it is lower than you paid for and before final payment date call your Travel Agent or Royal Caribbean (if you booked direct) and they should (reports of pushback lately) reduce the price.
 Be careful, you will lose the onboard credit you got in your first booking, if the new booking does not still offer it!
-The code will subtract any OBC from the total price of the new cruise.
+The code will print the OBC offered for the new cruise, but will not subtract it because OBC only given in USD
 1. Update the pricePaid field to the new price.
 Remove the `$` ,`£` and any `,` (or `.` if non-USD currency for thousands designator)
 1. If there are no more rooms of the same class available to book, you will not be able to reprice.
 You will need to wait until a room opens up.
 1. If you only want to check the cruise prices with URL you provide, you do not need to have your `accountInfo` and/or `apprise` in your config file, as they are not necessary.
 1. The latest version checks availabily only for the class of room you have (not a specific room number).
 This new way is better.
+1. Should always find the current currency (except for OBC which is only in USD).
+If your currency is not supported, create an issue

 ## Watch List for Beverage Packages/Excursions/etc (Optional)
 The watch list feature allows you to monitor specific cruise add-ons for price drops across all your bookings.
 When enabled, the system will check each passenger individually for the specified items and alert you if prices drop below your target price.